KillianMcCourt/DummyDynamatic/PR1text.md

 where ```INTERNAL_COMB_DELAY_1``` and ```INTERNAL_COMB_DELAY_2``` represent the maximum internal combinational delay between two registers of two different implementation of the same MLIR operation with the same bitwidth.
 These values correspond to the delay of the combinational logic of the figure.

 **Please note that for now, the delay values will be chosen realistically, but the latencies listed will be fixed at those of the current ilmplementation in backend, to avoid inducing performance reductions.
-This will be replaced with the correct values in the upcoming backend PR.**
+This will be replaced with the correct values in an upcoming backend PR.**

 ### Adding a new data structure